 Burger King recently announced a change in branding, a throwback to their classic look.
 The new logo gets rid of that tacky blue swish and introduces a logo that seems familiar.
-It is similar to the one I grew up with and loved in my childhood and young adulthood.
+It resembles the one I grew up with and loved in childhood and earlier years.

 Embracing Burger King History

 Burger King isn’t exactly known for embracing its history.
 I know that the only retro Burger King building in McDonald’s home state of Illinois.

 There is nothing in its hometown of Miami, Florida.
 Most BK restaurants do not celebrate their rich history, which is shameful.
 It’s one of the things that keeps me attached to them emotionally.